i will take one summer fruit and one summer vegetable, and turn them into sweet breakfast.

 i know it's the selfish thing to do, i'm sorry for acting selfish. i'm sorry for ruining your box of muffins by nibbling the tops off every last one.

-i've truly pissed some people off, and i totally understand, people love the muffins. i love the muffins. and everyone knows that the top is by far the best part.
+i've truly pissed some people off, and i totally understand, people love the muffins. i love the muffins. and everyone is well aware that the top is by far the best.

 i'm going to need to make more muffins.